xbaii/Directives-Workshop/README.md

 Notice a directive is a really a function that is returning an object, and on this object we are adding some very specific keys that are specific to directives, we just need to take advantage of them.
 Thinking about our needs in creating a spinner we are going to restrict our directive to an attribute.

-We are also going to use isolate scope to ensure that our code is modular however we are going to want our directive to have access to the controller that it is used in.
-For example if we look at this example where we are sending a request to Itunes and returning an array of songs we are going to want to still call the function getSongs() when this button is clicked.
+We are also going to use isolate scope to ensure that our code is modular.
+However, we are going to want our directive to have access to the controller that it is used in.
+For example if we look at this example where we are sending a request to iTunes and returning an array of songs we are going to want to still call the function `getSongs()` when this button is clicked.
 To do this we need to pass in some keys to our scope object.

 ````html
 	<button class="btn btn-primary" ng-click="getSongData()"> Submit </button>
 ````

 What we need is a way to grab the function that is being called with ng-click.
-We will do this by setting up a key in our scope object called request: Now because we are wanting to run the function directly as it is called from our controller we are going to set request: '&' This may look funny but we are letting angular handle the complexities of going to the $parent scope and getting the function that we want to call.
+We will do this by setting up a key in our scope object called request: Now because we are wanting to run the function directly as it is called from our controller we are going to set request: '&' in our scope.
+The ampersand may look funny, but we are letting angular handle the complexities of going to the $parent scope and getting the function that we want to call.
 Now we will modify our html a bit to handle this change.

 ````html
 	<button class="btn btn-primary" pending request="getSongData()"> Submit </button>